 My first exposure to logic puzzles was the "who owns the zebra"-style grid puzzles your elementary school teacher uses to keep you busy, and while I enjoy those (if they're interesting enough), I spend a lot more time on abstract logic puzzles, especially when I can do them in competitive situations.
 (Abstract logic puzzles are like sudoku in that they usually involve filling in cells with numbers, symbols, lines, or colors, based on some constraints.
 Once you know the constraints, the puzzles are language-neutral, so the solver and constructor don't have to share a language.

 Every year I compete in the US Puzzle Championship, which determines the US team for the World Puzzle Championship.
 Most years I perform well enough to be named an alternate (sometimes ahead of people who make the team anyway due to grandfathering rules), but I've never been on the official team.
 I was part of the first B-team the US ever sent to the WPC (Eger, Hungary in 2005), and we did very well, although our results were officially unofficial.
-In August 2014, I will attend my second WPC and first WSC (World Sudoku Championship) in London, as a member of the B-team for both events.
+In August 2014, I attended my second WPC and first WSC (World Sudoku Championship) in London, as a member of the B-team for both events.

 I don't write many traditional crosswords, but I write one or two cryptic crosswords a year.
 These are crosswords with "cryptic clues," which are much more prevalent in the UK and give the solver both a definition of the answer and a wordplay indicator mashed up into one clue.
 If you are intrigued by the idea that "Fragile items he will start to stow after safecrackers abandon club" leads to the answer EGGSHELLS, there's a tutorial here.